Last modified: September 6th, 2021

-Any email address provided to ProtonMail through either our waiting list, optional email verification, or optional notification/recovery email setting in your account, is considered personal data as defined and protected by the Swiss Federal Data Protection Act (DPA).
+Any email address provided to us through either our waiting list, optional email verification, or optional notification/recovery email setting in your account, is considered personal data as defined and protected by the Swiss Federal Data Protection Act (DPA).

-Such data will only be used to contact you with important notifications about ProtonMail, to send you information related to security, to send you an invitation link to create your ProtonMail account, to verify your ProtonMail account, or to send you password recovery links if you enable the option.
+Such data will only be used to contact you with important notifications about the Services, to send you information related to security, to send you an invitation link to create your ProtonMail account, to verify your ProtonMail account, or to send you password recovery links if you enable the option.
 We may also inform you about new Proton products in which you might have an interest.
-As the basis of processing of this data is consent, you are free, at any given time, to opt-out of those features through the account settings panel.
+You are free, at any given time, to opt-out of those features through the account settings panel.

-Service's user data collection is limited to the following:
+Data collection is limited to the following:

 Account creation: It is not necessary to provide personal information in order to create an account, but you may provide an external email address for notification or password recovery purposes.
 Should you choose to provide it, we do associate another email address with your account (for password recovery, or notifications).
 The legal basis for processing is consent and you are free to remove that data in the account panel of your ProtonMail account.

-Account activity: Due to limitations of the SMTP protocol, we have access to the following email metadata: sender and recipient email addresses, the IP address incoming messages originated from, message subject, and message sent and received times.
-We do NOT have access to encrypted message content but unencrypted messages sent from external providers to ProtonMail are scanned for Spam and Viruses to pursue the legitimate interest of the protection of our users.
+ProtonMail Account activity: Due to limitations of the SMTP protocol, we have access to the following email metadata: sender and recipient email addresses, the IP address incoming messages originated from, message subject, and message sent and received times.
+We do NOT have access to encrypted message content, but unencrypted messages sent from external providers to ProtonMail are scanned for Spam and Viruses to pursue the legitimate interest of the protection of our users.
 We also have access to the following records of account activity: number of messages sent, amount of storage space used, total number of messages, last login time.

 Communicating with ProtonMail: Your communications with the Company, such as support requests, bug reports, or feature requests may be saved by our staff.
 The legal basis for processing is our legitimate interest to troubleshoot more efficiently and improve the quality of the ProtonMail service.

 Your login IP address is also kept permanently (until you delete it) if you enable authentication logging for your account (by default this is off).
-The legal basis of this processing is consent, and you are free to opt-in or opt-out at any time in the security panel of your ProtonMail account.
+The legal basis of this processing is consent, and you are free to opt-in or opt-out at any time in the security panel of your account.

 We do not have any advertising on our site.
 Any data that we do have will never be shared except under the circumstances described below in the Data Disclosure Section.
 We do NOT do any analysis on the limited data we do possess with two exceptions:

-All servers used in connection with the provisioning of the Service are located in Switzerland and wholly owned and operated by the Company.
+All servers used in connection with the provisioning of the Services are located in Switzerland and Germany and wholly owned and operated by the Company.
 Only employees of the Company have physical or other access to the servers.
 Data is ALWAYS stored in encrypted format on our servers.
 Offline backups may be stored periodically, but these are also encrypted.
 We do not possess the ability to access any user encrypted message content on either the production servers or in the backups.

-If your account has been suspended for a breach of our terms and conditions, and you would like to exercise the rights related to your personal data, you can make a request to our support team.
+If your account has been suspended for a breach of our Terms and Conditions, and you would like to exercise the rights related to your personal data, you can make a request to our support team.

 In case of violation of your rights, you have the right to lodge a complaint to the competent supervisory authority.